gitpod-io/retired-gatsby-website/src/blog/gitpod-launch.md

 You can try Gitpod right now.
 It's free for public repositories.

-## No Setups
+## No Setup
 Not all projects are equal.
 We maintain a [developer friendly docker image](https://github.com/gitpod-io/workspace-images/blob/master/full/Dockerfile) that includes all the commonly used tools and version managers.
-But you can bring your own docker image by adding a __.gitpod.yml__ file to the repository root.
-Therein you point to any docker image or file and Gitpod will pick it up and even build the image if needed.
+But you can point to your own docker image in a __.gitpod.yml__ file.
+Gitpod will pick it up and even build the image if needed.
 Read [Gero's post](/blog/docker-in-gitpod) for more details.

 With Gitpod contributors don’t need to go through a list of usually outdated setup instructions.
 Instead, they get exactly what they need for the project at hand with no additional effort.
-As a side-effect, any **works-on-my-machine** scenarios are eliminated as well, because every team-member uses the same working setup on the same kind of machine in the cloud.
+As a side-effect, any **works-on-my-machine** scenarios are eliminated, because every team member uses the same working setup on the same kind of machine in the cloud.
 Since the __.gitpod.yml__ is versioned with the code, going back to old releases and branches becomes super easy, too.
 We call this [dev environment as code](/blog/dev-env-as-code).

 To optimize the experience, the __.gitpod.yml__ accepts [further configuration](/docs/40_Configuration), where you can automatically start builds, watchers and dev servers in multiple terminals.
 You can configure how they appear in the IDE layout and hook up all your web ports and previews.